Ruby Goes: Ruby Rose Leaving Batwoman, OMG

 The first trailers for the show appeared in the summer of 2019 and they immediately set the internet on fire.
 Well, they really riled up the folks who are now mad about wearing masks or Land O’Lakes butter changing its logo or whatever.
 You know, perpetual outrage machines.

-But after all that, what remained was a show that was very fine.
+But after all that, what remained was a TV show about Batwoman that was very fine (read our review here).
 I mean, I stopped watching it–my schedule is packed, baby–but I enjoyed the outfits on Worn on TV.
 (Great gowns, beautiful gowns.)
-Apparently, it was a pretty good season, though.
+Apparently, the entire season 1 of Batwoman was good and had a great finale though.
 And while the ratings were never spectacular, the show earned a full pick-up shortly after its first episode.
 In addition, The CW renewed it for a second season only a few months later.

 That’s why it was shocking to find out that Ruby Rose is leaving Batwoman.
 After all, she’s got a guaranteed job for at least another year at a network that loves giving out renewals.
 They renew shows you’ve never heard of, like Flash Force, Literal Vampires, and Teen Soap Past Its Prime.
 (Can you say for certain that none of those are real Cee Dub shows?
 Exactly.)